 Omics data are notoriously sensitive to so-called “batch effects” that can make or break your analysis.
 Within the Playground you can easily identify batch effects with our unique PCA cluster analysis.
 Quantify batch effects and visually evaluate a variety of batch correction techniques in real time.

 Systems biology and multi-omics integration

-Biology cannot be explained using a single omics type only.
-To truly understand biology, we need to measure multiple omics types and integrate heterogeneous information at gene, functional and phenotype level.
+Biology cannot be explained using a single omics data type only.
+To truly understand biology, we need to measure multiple omics data types and integrate heterogeneous information at gene, functional and phenotype level.
 Our multi-omics module analyzes gene expression, methylation, copy number and mutation data, and integrates these data using our proprietary multilayer graph algorithm.
-The result is a better Systems Biology analysis of your data that provides improved biomarker discovery, functional analysis and outcome prediction.
+The result is a better systems biology analysis of your data that provides improved biomarker discovery, functional analysis and outcome prediction.